obriencw/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis

 ## Overview of the analysis of the Vine program
-In this project we analyzed the product reviews information from one of the many Amazon review datasets.
-For our analysis, we chose the sports data which contains the following information: unique review_id, star_rating out of 5, total amount of helpful_votes, amount of total_votes, is there a vine membership for this review, and whether or not the review was a verified_purchase  The purpose of this analysis was to determine the total number of reviews, the number of 5-star reviews, and the percentage of 5-star reviews for the two types of review (paid vs unpaid).
+This project analyzed the product reviews information from one of the many Amazon review datasets.
+The purpose of this project was to perform Extract, Transform and Load (ETL) process.
+This analysis utilizes the sports data which contains the following information: unique review_id, star_rating out of 5, total amount of helpful_votes, amount of total_votes, is there a vine membership for this review, and whether or not the review was a verified_purchase  The purpose of this analysis was to determine the total number of reviews, the number of 5-star reviews, and the percentage of 5-star reviews for the two types of review (paid vs unpaid).
 ## Results
 - From our analysis, we were able to determine that there were a total of 334 Vine reviews as evidenced by the number of rows in the table below.